Erazor1980/CarND-P5/writeup.md

 ### Sliding Window Search

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search only in relevant area of the image (ystart = 400, ystop 656) with 2 different scale sizes (1.5 and 1).
+For the steps in x and y direction I chose 2 cells (see line 40 in `hog_subsample.py`).
+An example image is presented below:

 ![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: